 Looking to experience the Great White North to its fullest on the ultimate Canada itinerary?
-Indulge in the best things to do in Banff, Alberta.
+Indulge in all the best things to do in Banff, Alberta.
 Nestled in the Canadian Rockies in the Western Canadian province of Alberta, this beautiful mountain town is one of Canada’s most beautiful retreats for nature lovers.

 Visit Banff National Park to experience crystalline glacial lakes perched among mountain peaks like Lake Louise or Lake Minnewanka.
 Walk among millennia-old glaciers at the Columbia Icefield.

 Ready for the ultimate nature escape?
 Explore one of Canada’s most famous travel destinations with this guide to the best places to visit in Banff, Alberta!

 Why Treksplorer?
 Founded in 2011 by Ryan O’Rourke, Treksplorer provides travel recommendations and advice to millions of readers every year.
 Our content is rooted in our writers’ firsthand experiences, in-depth research, and/or collaborations with other experts and locals.
 Read more about our editorial policy.

 Top tourist attractions in Banff

 A must-stop for any Western Canadian road trip, Lake Louise charms visitors instantly.
 With its shimmering turquoise waters, backdropped by towering mountain peaks, this beautiful glacial lake forms one of Canada’s most iconic scenes.
 Visiting this popular destination within Banff National Park is a must-have experience for anyone wanting to see Canada’s natural beauty at its most radiant.